Want to come to Africa?

 3) Style of Safari

 In East Africa you tend to either fly from lodge to lodge or take a guided safari across country.
 The latter is often less expensive, and allows you to see more of the country and how it changes.
 If you choose to do this, your driver is usually your safari guide as well.
 So you may stay at a safari camp but do game drives with your ranger and so you stay at the lodge on a dinner, bed & breakfast rate.

 This style of safari is very rare in Southern Africa.
 You will have it in Namibia but nowhere else.

 In Southern Africa you arrive at the lodge (by plane, road transfer or even self-drive) and then you are in the care of the camp’s game rangers.
 They, and their trackers, are your guides for the next few days until you head off to another camp.

 4) Safari Vehicles

 The classic safari image from East Africa is of a closed vehicle with large windows and a pop up roof that allows you can stand up and look out of the roof.
 These are a much more practical vehicle for long-distance travelling.
-And this you do often in East Africa (see Style of Safari in our top menu).
+And this you do often in East Africa.
 You can travel faster on public roads and it closes up for the cold winter mornings.